 - Perception that violence is tolerated and reporting incidents has no effect

-How Can Healthcare Organizations Help Prevent Workplace Violence?
+How Can Organizations Help in Preventing Workplace Violence in Healthcare?

 Preparation is the key to helping prevent healthcare workplace violence.
 An effective prevention program should consider these five elements:

-- Management commitment and employee involvement: To help create a safer healthcare environment for all, leadership and employees need to prioritize workplace violence prevention efforts.
+To help create a safer healthcare environment for all, leadership and employees need to prioritize workplace violence prevention efforts.
 This includes advocating safety culture in the organization and setting up violence prevention and employee safety training for healthcare workers.

 Stericycle was founded on the belief that everyone deserves a safe and healthy world.
 Our team is dedicated to helping our customers protect the safety of healthcare workers and enabling them to perform at their highest level to deliver quality care and a positive patient experience.

-Learn more about our Steri-Safe® OSHA Training and Compliance Solutions and how they can help your organization develop an effective workplace violence prevention plan and protect the safety of your employees.
+Learn more about our Steri-Safe® OSHA Training and Compliance Solutions and how they can help your organization develop an effective workplace violence prevention plan and reduce safety issues for your employees.